 - Take your time – Do not rush to come out.
 Wait until you feel comfortable and able to do it.
 It is a good idea to wait and come out when you really want to.

 - Confide in someone you trust first – Coming out does not mean that you have to tell everybody straight away.
-Find somebody that you trust – whether it is a family member or a friend – and tell them how you are feeling
+Find somebody you trust – whether it is a family member or a friend – and tell them how you are feeling.

-- Be prepared – There might be some people that don’t like the news or need some time to come to terms with it.
+- Be prepared – Some people might not like the news or might need some time to come to terms with it.
 Don’t worry about this.
 Some people may need a little time, and you may need to prepare yourself for this.